Skip to navigation Skip to content

 Has the organisation representative provided their details, group payment code and signed the SS270?

 • If the SS270 has not been signed by the organisation representative, make 2 genuine attempts to contact the representative and tell them to send in a new SS270 with their signature.
 DOC the conversation or contact attempts on the customer’s record and why the form could not be processed.
-Close the SS270 digital work item on the AL screen.
+Complete the SS270 work item.
 Procedure ends here

-• If the group payment code is not provided and contact with the organisation is not successful, use the Group Payment Organisations link on the Resources page, and search for the organisation name or CRN (if provided) to get the code.
-If the correct code is not located, send a request for assistance to the Nominee Program Team
+If the group payment code is not provided and contact with the organisation is not successful, use the Group Payment Organisations link on the Resources page, and search for the organisation name or CRN (if provided) to get the code.
+If the correct code is not located, place a DOC on the customer’s record advising unable to identify the correct group payment code to process the SS270.

 Check weekly payments + Read more ...